-- i.
-Principal Investigator - Only unrated researchers based at NRF recognized research institutions in South Africa (as defined above) are eligible to apply as PI in this funding instrument. - The PI (i.e., the applicant) must be an active researcher who takes intellectual responsibility for the project, its conceptualization, any strategic decisions required in its pursuit, and the communication of results.
-The PI must have the capacity to make a serious commitment to the project and cannot assume the role of a supplier of resources for work that will largely be placed in the hands of others.
-The PI will take responsibility for the management and administration of resources allocated to the grant award, and for the meeting of reporting requirements. - The PI may not hold a current CSUR grant. - The PI may submit only one CSUR application to this call for proposals.
+i.
+Principal Investigator

+Only Y-rated researchers based at the NRF recognized research institutions in South Africa (as defined above) are eligible to apply as principal investigators (PI) in this funding instrument.

+The principal investigator (i.e., applicant) must be an active researcher who takes intellectual responsibility for the project, its conception, any strategic decisions required in its pursuit, and the communication of results.
+The PI must have the capacity to make a commitment to the project and cannot assume the role of a supplier of resources for work that will largely be placed in the hands of others.
+The PI will take responsibility for the management and administration of resources allocated to the grant award, and for the meeting of reporting requirements.